Ministry of Environment and Climate Change (Qatar)

 The Ministry of Environment and Climate Change was established by a ministerial decision attended by Sheikh Tamim bin Hamad Al Thani, Emir of the State No. 57 of 2021.
 The Ministry of Environment and Climate Change is a service ministry that specializes in achieving many goals, foremost of which is protecting the environment, preserving its resources, and reducing emissions that cause climate change.

-The current Minister is Faleh bin Nasser bin Ahmed bin Ali Al Thani.
+The current Minister is Abdulla bin Abdulaziz bin Turki Al Subaie.

 Ministry tasks

 The Ministry of Environment and Climate Change is concerned with everything related to the affairs of the environment and climate change, and in particular it shall have the following: